-- Unlike traffic signals, the HAWK only operates when a pedestrian pushes a button, allowing vehicles free to move when no one is crossing the street.
+Unlike traffic signals, the HAWK only operates when a pedestrian pushes the crossing button.
+Vehicles are free to move when no one is crossing the street.

 Motorists should respond to yellow and solid red lights in the same manner as any other traffic signal.
 After stopping for the red light, motorists may proceed through the crossing area during the flashing red light interval only when safe to do so without risk to pedestrians.